-An interim report is a short, one-page online progress report that allows major professors and/or graduate programs to address or remedy issues of concern regarding academic progress outside of Spring Quarter (when the annual assessment is used).
+An interim report is a brief, one-page online progress report that allows major professors and/or graduate programs to address or remedy issues of concern regarding academic progress outside of Spring Quarter (when the annual assessment is used).
 Interim reports are not required of all graduate students and are often used to document a progress issue.
 Multiple interim reports can be submitted for one student during Fall and Winter quarters, prior to the launch of the Annual SPA in Spring quarter.
 Graduate programs should issue follow-up reports as appropriate, including in the annual SPA.

 Both interim and annual reports will ask for a progress assessment of satisfactory, marginal, or unsatisfactory.

-If a student’s progress is satisfactory, the major professor and/or graduate advisor should discuss with the student the steps necessary to attain the degree objective and offer additional guidance on meeting individual goals for the upcoming year.
+- If a student’s progress is satisfactory, the major professor and/or graduate advisor should discuss with the student the remaining steps to attain the degree objective, and offer additional guidance on meeting individual goals for the upcoming year.
 No letter is sent from the Associate Dean of Graduate Studies.
 This report will be saved as part of the student’s record in GradHub.

-A marginal report indicates a progress issue, but one that only has a slight impact on the student’s degree completion.
+- A marginal report indicates a progress issue, but one that only has a slight impact on the student’s degree completion.
 This rating serves as a warning to graduate students to begin addressing an issue before it has more significant consequences for their progress.
 The major professor and/or graduate program advisor should describe why the student’s progress is marginal and what steps must be taken in the next academic quarter for the student to remedy the issue(s).
-A detailed timeline should be provided in the report for the student with the appropriate steps to take.
-The graduate program advisor (not solely the major professor) should be in touch with this student regularly to ensure they return to good academic progress.
+A detailed timeline should be provided in the report for the student with the appropriate steps to make satisfactory progress.
+The Graduate Advisor (not solely the major professor) should be in touch with this student regularly to ensure they return to satisfactory progress.
 No letter is sent from the Associate Dean of Graduate Studies and the report is saved in GradHub.

-A second report should be submitted at the end of the following quarter to provide an update on the student’s performance.
+A second report (interim or annual) should be submitted at the end of the following quarter to provide an update on the student’s performance.
 Ideally, all expectations will have been met and the faculty member can submit a satisfactory report at that time.

 A second report should be submitted at the end of the following quarter to review the student’s performance.
 Ideally, all expectations will have been met and the faculty can submit a satisfactory report.